AI4Finance-Foundation/FinRL/README.md

 [<img src="http://img.youtube.com/vi/ZSGJjtM-5jA/0.jpg" width="70%">](http://www.youtube.com/watch?v=ZSGJjtM-5jA)

+## Guiding Principles
+- **Completeness.** Cover components of the DRL framework completely, which is a fundamental requirement;
+- **Hands-on tutorials.** Friendly to beginners; tutorials with detailed walk-through.
+- **Reproducibility.** Guarantee reproducibility to ensure the transparency;

 # Architecture of the FinRL Library
 - **Three-layer architecture:** The three layers of FinRL library are stock market environment, DRL trading agent, and stock trading applications.
 The agent layer interacts with the environment layer in an exploration-exploitation manner, whether to repeat prior working-well decisions or to make new actions hoping to get greater rewards.
 The lower layer provides APIs for the upper layer, making the lower layer transparent to the upper layer.
 - **Modularity:** Each layer includes several modules and each module defines a separate function.
 One can select certain modules from any layer to implement his/her stock trading task.
 Furthermore, updating existing modules is possible.